zaphosting/docs/en/vserver_windows_nointernet.md

 Then, we proceed to open the adapter settings.
 For this, we do a left click on the internet connection as shown here:

 ![image](https://user-images.githubusercontent.com/13604413/159165546-ce7eedcc-2761-4109-a72b-a41ef19f4b5e.png)

+## 🖥 How do I re-establish the connection?

 Then, we would click on **change adapter options** as shown here: